The Animal Health Committee (formerly VetCom) is a committee that sits under the National Biosecurity Committee (NBC).

 The World Organisation for Animal Health (OIE) advises that the current pandemic is being driven through human to human transmission of SARS-CoV-2.
 However there have been a low number of examples of transmission between animals such as minks, dogs, domestic cats, lions and tigers, following contact with infected humans.

 Fortunately, in Australia, we do not have mink farms, though we should be alert to the potential for similar events to occur in related species, such as ferrets.
 Ferret to ferret transmission has been experimentally demonstrated, both through direct contact and via the airborne route.
-Further information on this is available on the nature communications website.

 Animal owners/handlers should continue to implement good hygiene and farm biosecurity practices where animals are kept, including washing their hands before and after contact with animals.